elmerohueso/FamilyChores/USER_GUIDE.md

 - SMTP Server: Your email provider's SMTP server
 - SMTP Port: Usually 587 (TLS) or 465 (SSL)
 - Username: Your email address
-- Password: Your email password (encrypted in database)
+- Password: Your email password (stored encrypted in the database)
-- Sender Name: Name shown in email "From" field
+- Sender Name: Name that will show in the "From" field on notifications
-- Parent Addresses: Comma-separated email addresses
+- Parent Addresses: Email addresses for ne or more parents (comma-separated)
 - Notification toggles: Enable/disable specific notifications
 - Daily Digest: Receive summary email at midnight